Code-Institute-Submissions/mMihaiElisei-e.m-commerce/README.md

 * The site structure is designed considering the expectation of users to be simple and easy to use;
 * The user interface is easy to navigate;
 * Responsive design for all screen/device sizes like mobile, tablet and desktop;

+# User Stories

+GitHub projects was used as my project management tool to track user stories.
+Using a Kanban board helped to focus on specific tasks and track the project progress.

 # 1.3 Color Scheme